aaaksenova/term_paper2021/README.md

   4. **Trasfer:** Translation of the dataset from Russsan to Swedish and sentence-embeddings clustering.
   5. **Alignment:** Sentence alignment and verb extraction

-The theoretical background data can be found [here](https://docs.google.com/spreadsheets/d/1WoHV1bv3csVzHUutqzrw01lTxhHqgYmIWKYrVrQiHjg/edit?usp=sharing).
+Theoretical background data can be found [here](https://docs.google.com/spreadsheets/d/1WoHV1bv3csVzHUutqzrw01lTxhHqgYmIWKYrVrQiHjg/edit?usp=sharing).